JennyBacab/Chapter-4/README.md

  return 0;

-//changes to work for a rectangle with a width of 6.8 inches and a lenght of 2.3 inches would be to change the variable type to float and the numbers.
+//changes to work for a rectangle with a width of 6.8 inches and a lenght of 2.3 inches would be to change the variable type to float and the numbers

 }

 # Exercise 4 - HELLO